buuhuu/merge-json-cli/README.md

 ## Implementation

-### Merging Objects

-The semantics of the syntax for merging objects is similar to the spread syntax in JavaScript.
+The semantics of the syntax for merging objects and arrays is similar to the spread syntax in JavaScript.
 The keys of the referenced file will be included at the position of and replace the spread operator.

+When merging arrays it is possible to specifc a glob pattern that matches many files.
+Each matched file will be merged, and if the spread operator is the only key in the source object the target object will replace it entirely.
+This allows also for merging arrays into an array.

+### Merging objects

 For example, given the following input.json